dtulibrary/enricher/README.md

 ## Concurrency

 Of the three stages, only `HarvestStage` cannot be run concurrently.
 This is because it pages through a result set using a cursor.
 This cursor is maintained within the stage's state.
-In principle, there could be multiple instances of `DeciderStage` and `UpdateStage` running concurrently, to do this you would simply add multiple instances in the `Enricher.start_harvest\1` method, ensuring that all the `DeciderStage` instances subscribe to the same `HarvestStage`.
-However, the major bottleneck in the system is Solr.
-All stages use Solr in some way and increasing the level of concurrency will increase the level of Solr requests potentially leading to errors.
+Multiple instances of `DeciderStage` and `UpdateStage` can be run concurrently, the level of concurrency is determined by the number of instances created in the `Enricher.start_harvest\1` method.
+Note though that the major bottleneck in the system is Solr.
+Increasing the level of concurrency will increase the volume of Solr requests which has been a cause of errors in my tests.

 ## Caching